dotm/amartha-loan-service/README.md

 ## Possible Improvements

+- implement user authentication
+  - store salted and hashed password in users table when sign up
-- Use JWT for user authentication
+  - use JWT for sign in
-  - get userID from JWT directly instead of from HTTP request
+  - in loan endpoint requests, get userID from JWT directly instead of from HTTP request
 - Cron to cancel loan if investments doesn't reach principal amount after some expiry time.
   - New loan status: expired.
 - Use LoanStatusHistory table.